vedmathai/stackingup/public/content/page-content/idea/our-product.md

 On this page, we will together come up with an idea and the user flows for an application that we will later and build out and deploy.

 ## The Inspiration
-I can cook a bit, and 'by a bit' I mean I know the recipe to about 2-3 dishes by heart but depend on Google and the any number of sites that list recipes when I am in the mood to try something new.
-When looking for recipes, either they end up being too difficult or I don't have any number of the ingredients that are required.
-This requires me to loop through recipes and map out what ingredients and is actually on my shelf or in my fridge.
+I can cook a bit, and 'by a bit' I mean I know the recipes to about 2-3 dishes by heart but depend on Google and or other search engines to provide me recipes when I am in the mood to try something new.
+When looking for recipes, I often find that they either end up being too difficult or I don't the ingredients that are required.
+This requires me to browse multiple recipes in order to map out what ingredients and is actually on my shelf or in my fridge.

-Often, with my computer science hat on, I wonder how much easier it would be if I had a reverse lookup for recipes.
-I suppose an application to which if I tell what ingredients I have, it would search only for recipes for which I actually have the ingredients.
+However, with my computer science hat on, I wonder how much easier it would be if there were some form of a reverse lookup for recipes.
+This could be an application to which if I can provide the list of what ingredients I have, it would be able to filter our and show me only recipes for which I actually have ingredients available.

 ## Competition
-At this point it is always best to Google the idea and see if anyone has implemented it.
-Search with alternate wording if required.
-Its not wholly commesurations if someone has, you still deserve a pat on your back for almost originally and independently coming up with the idea.
-If it has not been implemented then congratulations are in order, now you just need to build it out and you are sitting on a large paycheck.
-We kid, of course.
+And then I meet you, the reader, and also a budding entrepreneur.
+I tell you about my idea and with your entrepreneural hat on, it seems to you that if this tool does at the outset seem useful, and if it does, why not implement it and make it available to a lot more people, help them with their culinary needs and possibly make some money on the way too.
+At this point it is always best to Google the idea and see if someone as has already implemented it.
+It may be helpful to use alternate wording too, if required.
+More often that not you will find that such a tool already exists, however, it isn't wholly commesurations if someone has, you still deserve a pat on your back for almost originally and independently coming up with the idea.
+And if, by some some chance, it has not been implemented yet, then congratulations are in order: now you just need to build it out and you'll be sitting on a large paycheck.
+We kid, of course, things are seldom that easy. :)

-Now for the reverse-recipe lookup idea, I do do a search and find
+We perform this search for the reverse-recipe lookup idea.
+I find a few applications already out there that do something similar to what I want solved.
+These are:
  - SuperCook
  - AllRecipes Dinner Spinner
  - BigOven

-At first cut they are all pretty good, an apart from searching for recipes by name, they allow for filtering of the recipes based on ingredients to include and not include.
+At first cut, you as the entrepreneur think that they are all pretty good.
+And apart from searching for recipes by name you find that they allow you to filter the list of recipes based on what ingredients to include and not include.

-Let's try them.
-We do and we find out their search is too strict to be adapted to the idea.
+But on deeper digging, you find possible areas of improvements, their search is too strict, whereas we require a our search algorithm to be a bit looser.
 For example, they strictly only include recipes that have all of the ingredients in the 'ingredients to include.'
 That is is a little different from what the inspirational use case was.
 If on hav a list of items in the fridge and wants recipes that can be made with all of them or a subset of them.
 So it looks like there is some scope for innovation here: doesn't seem like much.
 But companies have been made or gone bust on much less.

 ## Sketching it out
-Starting from the inspiration section we need a way for users to see a list of recipes given a set of ingredients.
+Our next step will be to sketch out what the idea actually means while using what is written in the inspiration section above as the base.
+The starting point of the user journey is to allow a way to provide the list of ingredients and the quanities of each ingredient that they already have in their pantry.
+After providing the list of ingredients the user expects a list of recipes which can be created given the ingredients in the list as the output of the application.
 Looking at the list of user flows in the previous page, we can say that this userflow maps to search and filter.
-This becomes the anchor point around which to our entire flow design.
+Could this become the anchor around which the entire flow is design?
+It is good to ask this question.
+At this point, it could be, but we shall see if there are any better user flows.
 In any search, there would be a page that has a search bar and a search listing page that shows the results of the search.
 This gives us at least two pages.

-In the idea mentioned above we need a way to tell the application what ingredients we have at home.
+What would be the best UI elements to use to capture the list of ingredients from the user?
 The simplest way to do this is to write it down into a textfield as a data entry flow.

 Once we search for our recipes and see a search listing page, we then have to actually see a recipe so as to complete the entire cycle of searching for and viewing a recipe.